stelzch/zotero.koplugin/DEVELOPER.md

 	- Workaround: delete zotero.db
 	- Plan: maybe implement this programatically: delete (or better move db to backup file) to initiate re-sync?

-- [] If an item has several attachments, to one opened by default (1st?) might not be the one you want
+- [] If an item has several attachments, the one opened by default (1st?) might not be the one you want
 	- Workaround: long click should present a list of all attachments
 	- Plan: define an order/default attachment?
 What does desktop client do?